How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 Light steam if necessary

-A material conceived in duo
+A material designed as a duo

 To go further